Luckystork/everythingaboutevadus/evadus_master_doc.md

     * **Human Error %** slider to inject artificial typos and backspace corrections.

 ### 2.3 The [PLUS] Tab (Bare-Metal Kernel Isolation)
-**Target:** Kernel-level lockdown browsers (Respondus, SEB, Pearson OnVUE, Bluebook).
+**Target:** Kernel-level lockdown browsers (Respondus, SEB, Pearson OnVUE, Bluebook, PSI Secure).
 * **Mechanic:** Creates a dual-session bare-metal environment using a custom RDP wrapper.
 * **Settings Panel:**
   * **"Setup This PC" Button:** When clicked, it launches the standalone **RDP Wrapper Installer** executable.
     * **Windows Home Fix:** This installer automatically patches the host system's `termsrv.dll` file in System32 to forcefully allow concurrent multi-session RDP hosting, completely bypassing Microsoft's standard Windows Home Edition RDP locks.
   * **Adaptive Resolution:** Toggles for "Host Fullscreen" vs. "Custom X/Y" with free aspect ratio stretching for ultra-wide monitors.
+Includes a "Hardware GPU Acceleration" sub-toggle to prevent fullscreen lagging.
   * **Hardware Passthrough:** Dropdown to route the raw physical IDs of the Host Microphone and Webcam into the VM.
+Includes a **"Force-Refresh USB Cache"** button to fix the Evadus bug where cameras fail to show up in the list.
   * **GPU Driver & Gamma Bypass Toggle:** Kernel-level hooks to spoof GPU signatures and defeat advanced color-monitoring detection.
-  * **Dynamic Resource Allocation:** Input fields to manually specify CPU Core Count and RAM allocation so the VM matches the physical Host PC specs exactly, defeating hardware-mismatch flags.
+  * **Dynamic Resource & Firmware Allocation:** Input fields to manually specify CPU Core Count, RAM allocation, and a button to **"Clone Host SMBIOS/MAC Address"** so the VM perfectly mimics the Host PC's hardware fingerprint to bypass deep forensic checks.
   * **Interception Monitor:** A live, scrolling terminal log of detected proctor executables.
 * **Robotic Audio Fix:** Hardcodes a 48kHz / 16-bit audio stream with a fixed 20ms buffer size via the RDP registry, guaranteeing clean microphone passthrough.
 * **Hypervisor Watchdog (Boot Loop Fix):** Edits the virtual machine's BCD (Boot Configuration Data) to permanently disable `RecoveryEnabled` and ignore all disk-check flags, preventing the "Preparing Automatic Repair" loop.